mariopineda/drpineda.ca/_posts/2014-02-16-Robots-in-primary-grade-mathematics.md

 <dt>Technology</dt>
 <dd>
 Robots and computers (which of course are required in order to program the robots) are perceived as fun and cool by students and as such provide powerful motivational forces in the classroom.
-As a result this type of technology is the perfect tool for connecting with students and creating and maintaining enthusiasms and ongoing interest.
+As a result this type of technology is the perfect tool for connecting with students and creating and maintaining enthusiasms and ongoing interest (<a href="http://www.ted.com/talks/dan_meyer_math_curriculum_makeover.html">Meyer, 2010</a>).
 </dd>

 <dt>Visualization</dt>